Compare roles

-Hardware Product Manager vs. IoT Product Manager: Navigating the Future of Product Leadership
+Hardware Product Manager vs. IoT Product Manager

 As organizations continue to evolve and innovate, the roles of Hardware Product Managers (HPMs) and IoT Product Managers (IoTPMs) have become increasingly important.
 While both roles share some similarities, they cater to different aspects of product development and management.
 Understanding these differences is crucial for professionals looking to advance their careers and for organizations aiming to build effective teams.